 Laurie-Anne is ranked as a leader in Crime in the Legal 500 and Chambers UK.

-Laurie-Anne has been shortlisted for the award of BSN Lawyer of the Year at the UK Diversity Legal Awards 2019.
+Laurie-Anne was awarded BSN Lawyer of the Year at the UK Diversity Legal Awards 2019.

 - Former lecturer and unit leader at the London Metropolitan University, She lectured in criminal evidence and procedure and criminal law.